 Can you store food in stainless steel?

 Yes, you can store food in stainless steel.
-Stainless steel is an ideal material for food storage because it is non-reactive and non-porous, meaning it won’t leach chemicals or bacteria into your food.
+Stainless steel is an ideal material for food storage because of its pros – being non-reactive and non-porous, meaning it won’t leach chemicals or bacteria into your food.

 Additionally, stainless steel is incredibly durable and easy to clean, making it an ideal material for food storage.
 Stainless steel containers are perfect for storing leftovers, lunch, and snacks.